signum-network/CIPs/SIP/sip-42.md

 For each interval not paid the owner of the subscription needs to pay the network fee of 0.01 Signa.
 The node would skip the payment in this case, but add a new record on the DB with the next payment-interval, amount and latest = 1.

-Only if the account is able to pay the interval-fee the subscription keeps alive otherwise it will be cancelled even the attribute `keepAlive` is stet to `true`.
+Only if the account is able to pay the interval-fee the subscription keeps alive otherwise it will be cancelled even the attribute `keepAlive` is set to `true`.

 ## Backwards Compatibility